-- Students have up to 10 years to receive the maximum of \$3,000; - The scholarship is available to both full-time and part-time students; - Apprentices are not eligible for the scholarship. - If you meet the eligibility criteria and your student aid assessment results in at least \$1 of need, you will receive the scholarship.
+- Students have up to 10 years after graduating from grade 12 to receive the maximum of \$3,000. - The scholarship is available to both full-time and part-time students. - Apprentices are not eligible for the scholarship. - If you meet the eligibility criteria and your student aid assessment results in at least \$1 of need, you will receive the scholarship.